 Ubiquinol form of CoQ10

-Though not classified as an essential daily nutrient, CoQ10 plays a critical role in making the cellular energy used by our heart, brain and other organs.
-It’s been shown to support heart health and healthy aging.
+Though not classified as an essential daily nutrient, CoQ10 plays a critical role in making the cellular energy used by our heart, brain, and other organs.
+It’s also been shown to support heart health and healthy aging.

 We make less CoQ10 as we age or with the long-term use of cholesterol-lowering statin medicines.
-Our bodies also have a harder time turning conventional CoQ10, called ubiquinone, into the active form of CoQ10 called Ubiquinol.
+Our bodies also have a harder time turning conventional CoQ10, called ubiquinone, into the active, antioxidant form of CoQ10 called Ubiquinol.

 The Ubiquinol form of CoQ10 is one of the strongest known anti-oxidants and responsible for many of the benefits people associate with CoQ10.
 In healthy young adults, most of the CoQ10 in their bodies exists in the Ubiquinol form.

-Like CoQ10, Ubiquinol is difficult to consume through diet alone.
-Getting the encouraged minimum 100 milligrams of Ubiquinol each day would require eating 120 cans of sardines or 50 cups of spinach.
+Like CoQ10, Ubiquinol is difficult to consume in significant quantities through diet alone.
+Getting 100 milligrams of Ubiquinol each day – the amount that is generally recommended for adults in Ubiquinol supplement labeling, would require eating 120 cans of sardines or 50 cups of spinach.

 Ubiquinol is available as a dietary supplement.
 If you’re over the age of 40, it’s best that you take Ubiquinol so that your body does not have to convert CoQ10 into Ubiquinol.